April 30, 2013

 Dividend and Share Repurchases

-As of May 1, 2012, the company has repurchased 11.6 million shares for an aggregate purchase price of approximately $350 million pursuant to its Normal Course Issuer Bid (NCIB).
+The company did not repurchase any shares in the first quarter of 2013.
+As of April 29, 2013, the company has repurchased 4.3 million shares pursuant to its Normal Course Issuer Bid (NCIB).
 The current NCIB program authorizes the company to purchase up to 15 million shares.

 Thomson Reuters is the world's leading source of intelligent information for businesses and professionals.
 We combine industry expertise with innovative technology to deliver critical information to leading decision makers in the financial and risk, legal, tax and accounting, intellectual property and science and media markets, powered by the world's most trusted news organization.
 With headquarters in New York and major operations in London and Eagan, Minnesota, Thomson Reuters employs approximately 60,000 people and operates in over 100 countries.
 Thomson Reuters shares are listed on the Toronto and New York Stock Exchanges (symbol: TRI).
 For more information, go to thomsonreuters.com.